 Burn Survivor Shows How To Live Life Beyond Her Scars

 Andrea Grant is not your typical 20-something.
 She is a mom, entrepreneur and burn survivor born and raised in Jacksonville, Florida.
-In August 2001 at 9 years old, Andrea and her 11 year old brother were caught in a tragic explosion of their family home.
+In August 2001, Andrea and her 11-year-old brother were caught in a tragic explosion of their family home.
 Andrea died and doctors brought her back.
 After being air lifted to Texas, enduring months of pain, numerous surgeries and learning how to eat, write, and walk again, they both survived!
 Her story of triumph now inspires both youth and adults all over the world.

 On August 14, 2001, Andrea and her brother were literally on fire when they ran screaming from the house, said Lt.
 Rick Graham of the Jacksonville Sheriff’s Office at the time.

 “When you’re that young and burned that badly, it’s definitely life-threatening,” Graham said.

 “My brother, age 11 at the time, and I, age 8, were coming home from school,” explains Grant to BurnSurvivor.com.
 “Usually we waited outside of our home until my oldest sister hot off of her bus.
 The wait wasn’t that long, maybe five or ten minutes.”